Python-GIS-book/site/source/part1/chapter-01/md/04-conditional-statements.md

     print('it is not hot!')
 ```

 What did we do here?
 First, we used the `if` and `else` statements to determine what parts of the code to execute.

-What do these tests do?
 The `if` statement checks to see whether the variable value for `temperature` is greater than 25.
 If this condition is met, `'it is hot'` would be written to the screen.
 Since 17 is smaller than 25, the code beneath `else` is executed.
 Code under the `else` statement will run whenever the `if` test is `False`.

 Let's update `temperature` to a "hot" temperature and repeat the same process: